2019 Indiana Fever season

-The 2019 WNBA season was the 20th season for the Indiana Fever of the Women's National Basketball Association.
+The 2019 Indiana Fever season was the franchise's 20th season in the WNBA and their 3rd and final season under head coach, Pokey Chatman.
 The Fever opened the season on May 24, 2019 against the New York Liberty.

 The Fever had a promising start to their season, winning three of their first four games.
 However, from there they lost eight of their next ten to finish June with a 5–9 record.
 July proved disastrous for any playoff hopes the team had.
 Six losses in the month were book-ended by two wins.
 One bright spot from July was that Erica Wheeler was named WNBA All-Star Game MVP.
 The Fever's form improved into August where they posted a 4–5 record.
 Winning their last two games proved too little too late, as they missed out on a playoff spot for the third straight year.

 After the season, it was announced that General Manager and Head Coach Pokey Chatman would not return for the 2020 season.

 Transactions

-WNBA Draft
+WNBA draft

-The Fever made three selections in the 2019 WNBA Draft, which was held on April 10:
+The Fever made three selections in the 2019 WNBA draft, which was held on April 10: